International Submarine Band

-The International Submarine Band (ISB) was a country-rock band formed by Gram Parsons in 1965, while a theology student at Harvard University and John Nuese, a guitar player for local rock group, The Trolls.
+The International Submarine Band (ISB) was a country-rock band formed by Gram Parsons in 1965, while a theology (?) student at Harvard University and John Nuese, a guitar player for local rock group, The Trolls.
 Nuese is credited with having persuaded Parsons to pursue the country-rock sound for which he would later be remembered.
 Parsons' work with the band predates his better known ventures with The Byrds, the Flying Burrito Brothers, and the Fallen Angels with Emmylou Harris.

+History

 The Like: 1965

 In 1965, Parsons enrolled at Harvard University to study theology.
 Never a serious student, Parsons immediately set about establishing himself as a presence on the local folk music scene.
 Parsons' first band, which he named The Like, featured only Parsons and students from the Berklee College of Music.
 Given that Parsons was interested in pursuing a career as a folksinger at this time, his bandmates' jazz training proved incompatible with Parsons's musical aspirations.
 The group disbanded late in 1965, when Parsons met John Nuese, a guitarist with another local group called the Trolls, who convinced the singer to pursue an explicit country rock sound.